eigenkernel/eigenkernel/README.md

 EigenKernel is a package of hybrid parallel solvers for (standard / generalized) real-symmetric eigenvalue problems.
 Here 'hybrid solver' means combination of high-performance routines from the distributed parallel numerical linear algebra libraries, ScaLAPACK, ELPA and EigenExa.
 You can test various combination of routines from a unique interface and find the best one for your problem and machine environment.

-EigenKernel also works as a mini-application (stand alone eigenvalue problem solver), named EIgenBench.
+EigenKernel also works as a mini-application (stand alone eigenvalue problem solver), named EigenKernel_App.
 This note shows usage of EigenBench shortly.

 EigenBench requires input matrix data in [the MatrixMarket file format](http://math.nist.gov/MatrixMarket/).
 Sample data files are stored in the `matrix/` directory.
 These are part of [ELSES matrix library](http://www.elses.jp/matrix/).